 By Gurpareet Bains

-Gurpareet Bains is an award-winning nutritionist, TV and radio personality, celebrity and development chef, international bestselling author, and co-founder of Nüber Food, whose fans include Madonna and Gwyneth Paltrow.
+The late Gurpareet Bains was an award-winning nutritionist, TV and radio personality, celebrity and development chef, and international bestselling author whose fans include Madonna and Gwyneth Paltrow.
 Gurpareet passed away unexpectedly two years ago following what can only be described as a phenomenally successful career that saw him featured on almost every major media outlet worldwide.

-In this exclusive blog for Palamedes, the pioneer of the ‘Indian superfood’ concept, in 2019 and has remained on our site ever since.
-In it, he talked candidly about his writing journey for the first time and reveals how the knock-backs, haters and critics only fuelled his hunger to succeed.
+This blog was written by Gurpareet, known as the pioneer of the ‘Indian superfood’ concept, in 2019 and has remained on our site ever since.
+In it, he talked candidly about his writing journey for the first time and revealed how the knock-backs, haters and critics only fuelled his hunger to succeed.
 We republish it here to mark the anniversary of his death in November 2021.

 It has always been in the back of my mind that one day I might be asked to talk about my journey as an author.
 Truth be told, I’m not really sure how comfortable I am putting my proverbial pen to paper since it is probably one of the most arduous episodes of my personal journey.
 Until now, I’ve managed to avoid it!